niten94/micro-uchardet/help/uchardet.md

 # uchardet Plugin

-This plugin provides the `uchardet` command where the encoding of the file currently being viewed is detected and the file is reopened in the encoding that was detected.
+This plugin provides the `uchardet` command where the encoding of the file currently being viewed is detected using the command line tool of uchardet[^1] and the file is reopened in the encoding that was detected.

 The line endings of the file are set to CRLF (DOS line endings) when carriage return and NUL character are detected before the first linefeed in the file.